Mesoamerican Biological Corridor: Conservation efforts

 The Mesoamerican Biological Corridor is a program that “integrates protection areas into a single, functional conservation area”.
 Their goal is to promote “regional scale connectivity of protected areas with sustainable development and improvement of human livelihoods.”
 The purpose of the corridor is to emphasize the conservation movement as being a social and group effort.
 One issue with conservation efforts arise from the discontinuity of government and politics across the corridor; areas are often fragmented and up to 40% of protected areas go unenforced because it crosses nations barriers.
 The rapid increase in human population growth negatively affects conservation.
 Although this growth has been paired with rapid urbanization, the majority of the MBC population still resides in rural areas and “depends directly on biological resources for subsistence.”
 This dependency has led to exploitation that is difficult to quantify and regulate by the nations’ governments and conservation groups.

 As of 2010, SICAP (Central American System of Protected Areas) encompasses 669 protected areas that total 124,250 square kilometers.
 Yet, conservation efforts are hindered and negatively impacted by the fragmentation of land parcels and cross-national political differences and tension.
 Most of the protected areas are roughly 18,400 hectares, while only 18 areas exceeded 1,000 square kilometers.
 Presently, most conservation efforts are in promoting sustainable development and mitigating the damage done to the area by deforestation.
 Deforestation in the Mesoamerican Biological Corridor peaked between the 1970s and the 1990s.
 Planting native trees is the main method of restoring ecosystems after deforestation.

-Benefits

-Due to the corridor having been recently developed there have not been any studies that specifically address the benefits.
-Future studies should be completed to examine the differences in animal populations prior to the corridor and after implementation.